besil/jweb/README.md

     @Override
         public List<? extends JWebController> getControllers() {
             // Every app can be made by different controllers.
-            // Each controller must specify the method, the path where to bind and the handler for that requests return Arrays.asList(new JWebController() {
+            // Each controller must specify
+            // the method, the path where to bind and the handler return Arrays.asList(new JWebController() {
                 public HttpMethod getMethod() {
                     return HttpMethod.get;